Contact

 liesl@kundertartists.com

 Ben Robinson is the General Director and CEO of Kentucky Opera, General Director of Anchorage Opera, and Artistic Director of Raylynmor Opera (New Hampshire).
-He works internationally as a director, librettist, designer, and producer, and is widely recognized for “inspired” and “engaging” storytelling across a repertoire spanning Baroque to contemporary opera.
+A director, librettist, designer, and producer, he has developed a multifaceted career defined by imaginative reinterpretation and a commitment to storytelling that resonates with contemporary audiences.
+His work—spanning Baroque to contemporary repertoire—has been widely recognized for its “inspired” vision and “engaging” storytelling, combining theatrical immediacy with musical clarity.

 In 2020, Robinson directed the internationally acclaimed film Gianni Schicchi for Opera Ithaca, which Opera Magazine hailed as “the deftest use… of Covid-era technology as part of modern operatic reality.”
 He is a 2021 recipient of the Ewing Arts Award, honoring artistic excellence in New Hampshire’s Monadnock region.
 His film Bastien and Bastienne (January 2021), featuring his original English translation, was selected for the Arlington International Film Festival.
 In February 2023, his 2022 Julia Child–inspired Hänsel und Gretel, described by Opera News as “moving” and “visually daring,” joined the Opera Philadelphia Channel and was later streamed in a series of outdoor public events for the company in September 2023.